shy1132/jpeg-audio/README.md

 # jpeg compressed audio
-## obviously impractical and just for fun, outputs a flac anyways...
+## obviously impractical and just for fun

 run `npm i` first
 make sure `ffmpeg` and `ffprobe` are in your path env var